influxdata/influxdb_iox/docs/sql.md

 ## System Tables

 In addition to the SQL standard `information_schema`, IOx contains several *system tables* that provide access to IOx specific information.
 The information in each system table is scoped to that particular database.
 Cross database queries are not possible due to the design of IOx's security model.
-Another other process, such as the `observer` mode in the IOx SQL client, must be used for queries on information that spans databases.
+Another process, such as the `observer` mode in the IOx SQL client, must be used for queries on information that spans databases.

 ### `system.chunks`
 `system.chunks` contains information about each IOx storage chunk (which holds part of the data for a table).